 A 4K HDTV is also called Ultra HD TV (UHD TV).
 This is because 4K has two standards.

-One if the cinema industry standard (DCI) with a resolution of 4096 x 2160.
+One is the cinema industry-standard (DCI) with a resolution of 4096 x 2160.
 The other is the consumer standard referred to as UHD 4K.

 Can You Watch 4K on a 1080p HDTV?

-So, if you’re planning to watch 4K video, you must have a 4K HDTV to enjoy it’s superior resolution..
+So, if you’re planning to watch a 4K video, you must have a 4K HDTV to enjoy its superior resolution.

 Does 4K HDTV Require a Special HDMI Cable?

 Chances are you’re currently using HDMI 1.4 cable with your 1080p TV.
-In most instances you don’t have to buy a special cable to watch 4K video on a 4K TV.
+In most instances, you don’t have to buy a special cable to watch a 4K video on a 4K TV.

 By the way, 4K video at 60Hz doesn’t really improve picture quality.
 It just has a higher refresh rate.
 A higher refresh rate is useful to reduce motion blur in fast motion video as in video games and sports events.